brantondemoss/brantondemoss.github.io/writing/kata.md

 **Your paper focused both on self-play improvements designed to find a more optimal balance between exploration and exploitation in training, and neural architecture design choices like adding specific layers and additional training targets.
 Between raw compute, neural architecture, and the search algorithm used, which aspect do you think has the greatest potential to improve AI performance in Go, and in other settings?**

-> That's an interesting question and entertaining to speculate on, for sure; but I don't really have any good answers, since at least personally, I mostly don't think in the ways that this question is presupposing.
-Rather than focusing on broad areas from top down and guessing what will have "more potential" it feels more practical to me to focus on specific problems or flaws or ideas - and work up from there.
-A lot of the current techniques were developed simply by observing specific deficiencies in "vanilla AlphaZero self-play training" and then experimenting with various potential solutions, regardless of whether they involved the neural net or the search or something else.
-For practical ways to make progress, I feel like you mostly want to be focused on problems and *then* playing with what (possibly entirely new!) methods might solve them, rather than the other way around. <br><br/>Maybe in other words - when you are trying to solve problems, I find you often want to tackle each problem by figuring out the right tool for the job, rather than starting with the tool you want to use and then searching for the problem to solve with it.
-Although doing the latter and brainstorming if a tool can be applied more broadly to other things is definitely something you also want to do sometimes!
+> Rather than focusing on broad areas from top down and guessing what will have "more potential" it feels more practical to me to focus on specific problems or flaws or ideas - and work up from there.
+A lot of the current techniques were developed simply by observing specific deficiencies in "vanilla AlphaZero self-play training" and then experimenting with potential solutions, regardless of whether they involved the neural net or the search or something else.
+For practical ways to make progress, you mostly want to be focused on problems and *then* play with what (possibly entirely new!) methods might solve them, rather than the other way around. <br><br/>In other words - when you are trying to solve problems, I find you often want to tackle each problem by figuring out the right tool for the job, rather than start with the tool you want to use and then search for the problem to solve with it.
+Although doing the latter and brainstorming if a tool can be applied more broadly to other things is definitely something you want to do sometimes!

 **Are there plans to set up a community contributed computing pool for training KataGo when the current run ends?**